-- successful completion of 60 credits in undergraduate course work.
-Credits may not include preparatory 00X courses or Achievement Academy/Bridge Program courses - a minimum CGPA of 2.00 - successful completion of ECO 201 and ECO 202
+- successful completion of 60 credit hours in undergraduate course work.
+Credit hours may not include preparatory 00X courses or Achievement Academy/Bridge Program courses - a minimum CGPA of 2.00 - successful completion of ECO 201 and ECO 202

-To be eligible for formal admission consideration, students who meet the above requirements must submit a Change of Major form to the office of the SBA Associate Dean by the last day of the 12th week of classes of the semester in which the student will complete 60 credits.
+To be eligible for formal admission consideration, students who meet the above requirements must submit a Change of Major form to the Office of the Associate Dean for Undergraduate Programs by the last day of the 12th week of classes of the semester in which the student will complete 60 credit hours.
 The approved form must be filed with the Office of the Registrar by the end of the add and drop period of the semester in which it will be effective.